1) Dr. Carlos Lima (Portugal)

 compared to three individuals who did not have the transplants.
 These

-comparative assessments are blinded, i.e., progress-monitoring assessors
+comparative assessments were blinded, i.e., progress-monitoring assessors

 do not know which patients had the procedure.
 These periodic assessments